wschaef/architecture-kata-2023/architecture.md

 **Trip organizer domain** - allow use to manage his trips, create new one, delete and add reservations to this trips.
 Data ingested from integration domain.

-**Authorization and Authentication domain** - covers all aspect of registration, authentication and authorization user.
+**IAM domain** - covers all aspect of registration, authentication and authorization user.

+Important Internal Interfaces